SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 ### Ryan's Opening — Marlow's Perspective brings Darkness 1-5
 * Initially, Ryan believes that it is difficult to see beyond Marlow's perspective
 * Story is from his perspective => so, of course, its Marlow that welds the darkness!
-* However, it is possible to gauge the darkness by analyzing the dialog with other characters to find their perspectives
+* However, it is possible to gauge the darkness by analyzing the dialog with other characters to find their perspectives to find out what they say
-* Only perspectives we get is through European colonists is ultimately biased
+* Issue! only perspectives we get is through European colonists is ultimately biased
+	* We mostly get European views
+	* And the two times a native speaks, its...
+		* Eat 'im
+		* and Mist

 **CONFLIGHT!**

 ### Zach — Darkness already present 5-9